TMoore89/ENSEKTest/TestResponses.md

 Then the header reads "Contact us"
   </details>

-Defect 5:
+### Defect 5:
   <details>
   <summary>Oil unit measurement is incorrect</summary>
 Description:
 The unit of measurement is incorrect for oil

-User Story: As a customer purhcasing energy I would like to see the measurements in the correct units so that I may make my purchases with no ambuguity on the volumes
+User Story: As a customer purchasing energy I would like to see the measurements in the correct units so that I may make my purchases with no ambiguity on the volumes

 Reproduction Steps:
 - Open the homepage